How accurate are Bayes factor-based null hypothesis tests? A simulation study: Results

 These results suggest evidence for absence of overall bias in the Bayes factor estimates for the main effects when no warning message is issued.
 The results for the interaction were unclear.
 However, in the cases where a warning message was issued by the bridge sampler, we saw evidence for bias in the Bayes factor estimates, with posterior model probabilities (for main effect A and for the interaction) being too large and larger than the prior probability (at least for large posterior model probabilities).

-\subsubsection{Increasing the number of MCMC iterations to 20,000}
+\subsubsection{Increasing the number of MCMC iterations to 40,000}

 The previous simulations suffered from a relatively large number of warning messages of the bridge sampler.
-With the aim to reduce this large number, we repeated the SBC simulations for the interaction term with \(20,000\) iterations of the MCMC sampler instead of the previous \(10,000\) iterations.
+With the aim to reduce this large number, we repeated the SBC simulations for the interaction term with \(40,000\) iterations of the MCMC sampler instead of the previous \(10,000\) iterations.

 We repeated the previous simulations of design 3, but now only for the interaction term.
 We first investigated model convergence.
-Across all model fits (\(200\) simulations \(\times 2\) models (H0/H1) \(= 400\) fits), we observed 0 divergent transitions.
+Across all model fits (\(200\) simulations \(\times 2\) models (H0/H1) \(= 400\) fits), we observed 1 divergent transitions.
 R-hat exceeded the threshold of 1.01 for at least one population-level parameter in 0 cases, suggesting overall good model convergence.

 However, during the bridge sampling, there was the warning message ``logml could not be estimated within maxiter, rerunning with adjusted starting value.
-Estimate might be more variable than usual'' in 34.50\% of simulations, suggesting warning messages were somewhat, but not strongly reduced.
+Estimate might be more variable than usual'' in 65 simulations (32.50\%), suggesting warning messages were somewhat, but not strongly reduced.
 We again looked at the results separately for simulations with versus without warning messages from the bridge sampler.

-The results (see Fig.~\ref{fig:2stepItem20000-plot}) showed that -- for simulations without warning messages from the bridge sampling -- it was not clear whether the posterior model probabilities differed from the prior model samples.
-Indeed, the null hypothesis that the posterior model probability was equal to the prior was neither clearly supported and nor clearly refuted by the Bayesian t-tests and the sensitivity analysis (see Fig.~\ref{fig:2stepItem20000-plot}B), but showed annecdotal evidence for no bias.
+The results (see Fig.~\ref{fig:2stepItem40000-plot}) showed that -- for simulations without warning messages from the bridge sampling -- it was not clear whether the posterior model probabilities differed from the prior model samples.
+Indeed, the null hypothesis that the posterior model probability was equal to the prior was neither clearly supported and nor clearly refuted by the Bayesian t-tests and the sensitivity analysis (see Fig.~\ref{fig:2stepItem40000-plot}B), but showed annecdotal evidence for no bias.
 However, in the cases where a warning message was issued by the bridge sampler, we saw evidence for bias in the Bayes factor estimates, with average posterior model probabilities being too large (and larger than the prior probability; \(BF10 > 3\)).